-Furthermore, between the 2nd and 10th centuries, Tiberias had a large Jewish population; a center for all the Jews of the Land of Israel.
-In fact, renowned Jewish sages operated in the city and were buried within its boundaries: including Yohanan ben Zakkai; Rabbi Akiva and Isaiah Horowitz, and the remains of Maimonides; who died in Egypt and was buried in Tiberias according to his will; were also brought to Tiberias.
-These tombs are today places of pilgrimage.
+Furthermore, between the 2nd and 10th centuries, Tiberias had a sizeable Jewish population, a center for all the Jews of the Land of Israel.
+Renowned Jewish sages operated in the city and were buried within its boundaries: Yohanan ben Zakkai; Rabbi Akiva, and Isaiah Horowitz, and the remains of Maimonides; who died in Egypt and was buried in Tiberias according to his will; were also brought to Tiberias.
+These tombs are today’s places of pilgrimage.
 And there will be our first stop!

 Ultimate Jewish Tour of the Galilee: Tomb of Maimonides

 According to Jewish tradition, the Tomb of Maimonides is in Tiberias.
-Moses ben Maimon, commonly known as Maimonides and also referred to by the acronym Rambam, was a medieval Sephardic Jewish philosopher who became one of the most prolific and influential Torah scholars of the Middle Ages.
-Maimonides died in Fustat, Egypt on 12 December 1204, where it is believed that he was briefly buried before being reinterred in Tiberias.
-The Tomb of Maimonides is one of the most important Jewish pilgrimage sites in Israel, and one of Tiberias’s most visited tourist attractions.
-The place of the tomb of Maimonides is also the burial place of Rabbis Yochanan ben Zakai and Isaiah Horowitz.
+Moses ben Maimon, commonly known as Maimonides and referred to by the acronym Rambam, was a medieval Sephardic Jewish philosopher who became one of the most prolific and influential Torah scholars of the Middle Ages.
+Maimonides died in Fustat, Egypt, on 12 December 1204, where it is believed that he was briefly buried before being reinterred in Tiberias.
+The Tomb of Maimonides is one of the most important Jewish pilgrimage sites in Israel and one of Tiberias’ most visited tourist attractions.
+The tomb of Maimonides is also the burial place of Rabbis Yochanan ben Zakai and Isaiah Horowitz.

 Ultimate Jewish Tour of the Galilee: Hammat Tiberias

-Hamat Tiberias is an archeological site and national park located on the shores of the Sea of Galilee, at the entrance to Tiberias.
-The place is known mainly for the remains of the synagogue that was discovered there.
+Hamat Tiberias is an archeological site and national park located on the Sea of Galilee’s shores at the Tiberias entrance.
+The place is known mainly for the remains of the discovered synagogue.
 The 17 springs of Hamat Tiberias have been known since antiquity for their curative properties.
 According to the Jerusalem Talmud, a village once rested upon the site and was distinct from Tiberias.
 The site was rediscovered in 1920 when the Tiberias-Samakh road was being constructed.

 The natural hot springs are located on the grounds of the park.
 According to the sages of the Talmud, the springs were heated when they streamed past the entrance of Hell.
 Archaeologists have concluded it was built on the ruins of the biblical city of Hammath.
 (Joshua 19:35) However, the finds of the excavations are limited to the 1st-8th centuries CE.
 The small town eventually merged with Tiberias.

-The prosperity of the city is related to the immigration of many Jews deported from Spain, Portugal, and Sicily to Safed.
-Some were Anusim who wanted to return to Judaism, however, many Jews also came.
-In Safed, the situation between Jews and Muslims, and the Turkish authorities was better than in Jerusalem.
-Safed was also considered sacred due to its proximity to the tomb of R. Shimon Bar Yochai (considered by Spanish Kabbalists to be the author of the Book of Zohar) and is also conveniently located for trade and cultural ties with the communities of Damascus, Aleppo, and the Mediterranean cities.
+The city’s prosperity is related to the immigration of many Jews deported from Spain, Portugal, and Sicily to Safed.
+Some were Anusim who wanted to return to Judaism.
+However, many Jews also came.
+In Safed, the situation between Jews and Muslims and the Turkish authorities was better than in Jerusalem.
+Safed was also considered sacred due to its proximity to the tomb of R. Shimon Bar Yochai (considered by Spanish Kabbalists to be the author of the Book of Zohar) and is conveniently located for trade and cultural ties with the communities of Damascus, Aleppo, and the Mediterranean cities.